-- 1- To load a previously saved program from the USB to your controller, insert the USB drive with the saved configuration into the USB port as explained in step 1 above.
+- 1- To load a previously saved program from the USB to your controller, insert a USB drive into the USB port as explained in step 1 above. - 2- Press F3 Config - 3- Press F3 Load. - 4- The controller loads the program from your USB and notifies you to remove it.

-- Re-configure file

-Writing 6

-SAVE=capture config:

-SAVE NEXT LOAD

-- 2- Press F3 Config

-- 3- Press F3 Load.

-- 4- The controller loads the program from your USB and notifies you to remove it.